 Humans are Vital to Cybersecurity

-While training humans is a big step in the right direction, combining education with technology key.
+While training humans is a big step in the right direction, combining education with technology is key.
 By investing in a cybersecurity tool powered by machine learning technology, you can equip your small business with a detection and response tool that alerts a team of professionals when phishing or erroneous links are clicked.
 Combining education with technology ensures that even when mistakes are made, they won’t destroy your business.

 To learn more about building a human-centric approach to security with CYDEF, get in touch!